Zuzanna Ginczanka: Arrest

-A separate account of Zuzanna Ginczanka's arrest was given orally to Professor Izolda Kiec of the University of Poznań 46 years after the fact, in January 1991, by Jerzy Tomczak, grandson of Elżbieta Mucharska, Ginczanka's last hostess in Kraków mentioned in the preceding paragraph; it is included in her 1994 book Zuzanna Ginczanka: życie i twórczość ("Zuzanna Ginczanka: Life and Work"; see Bibliography), to date the most serious book on Ginczanka — a poet who is still awaiting a proper critical, academic biography.
-At the time of Ginczanka's arrest in the autumn of 1944, Tomczak was ten years old and living in one room with Ginczanka for about a month or so.
-He recalls that during her stay Ginczanka never left the premises even once for security reasons, and she would never open the door if she happened to be alone.
-The only visitor she received was a high-school friend of hers, "a blonde without Semitic features" (Blumka Fradis).
-Returning from school one day he was intercepted on the stairs by a neighbour who told him to back off: "They are at your place...".
-He withdrew at this and went into the entryway of the apartment building across the street (pictured to the right).
-About half an hour later, from this vantage point, he observed Zuzanna Ginczanka and Blumka Fradis being escorted by the Gestapo out of his building.
-He comments: "I have no idea how they managed to track them down.
+A separate account of Ginczanka's arrest was given orally to Professor Izolda Kiec of the University of Poznań, in January 1991 (46 years after the event) by Jerzy Tomczak, grandson of Elżbieta Mucharska, Ginczanka's last hostess in Kraków, and included in Kiec's 1994 book Zuzanna Ginczanka: życie i twórczość (Zuzanna Ginczanka: Life and Work; see Bibliography), to date the most serious book on Ginczanka.

+At the time of Ginczanka's arrest in the autumn of 1944, Tomczak was 10 years old, living in one room of the apartment with her for about a month or so.
+He recalled that during her stay, she never left the premises even once for security reasons or opened the door if she were alone.
+The only visitor she received was a high-school friend of hers, "a blonde without Semitic features", Blumka Fradis.
+Returning from school one day he was intercepted on the stairs by a neighbour who told him to back off: "They are at your place..."
+He went into the entryway of the apartment building across the street, pictured to the right.
+From this vantage point about a half hour later, he observed Ginczanka and Fradis being escorted by the Gestapo out of his building.
+He commented: "I have no idea how they managed to track them down.
 I suspect a denunciation by a neighbour.
 There is no other possibility."